xuthus/MuteWhenLocked/README.md

 Application mutes sounds when user locks desktop.
 Automatically.
 Changes master volume level.

-This can be useful at work - you've gone to home, but the music goes on in headphones on your table...
+This can be useful at work - you've gone to home, but the music goes on in headphones on your desk...
 And your dear colleagues will listen to your favorite grunge music till workstation won't sleep.

-The application change master volume to predefined level each time you lock desktop.
+The application changes master volume to predefined level each time you lock desktop.
+And restores it when desktop unlocked.

 Now it is tested on Windows 7 and Windows 10, both with UAC turned on.